ogni90/sca-maven-plugin/README.md

 ## Using the plugin results
 The plugin saves all its results in the sca-output directory within the maven target.
-Scores are available as JSON-Files while generated Graphs are persisted as DOT-Files and PNG-Files.
+Scores are available as JSON-Files while generated graphs are persisted as DOT-Files and PNG-Files.

 The following is an example of how this directory could look like:
 ```